pablovsArchive/AWS-CF-website-email/README.md

 # AWS-CF-website-email
-AWS cloudFront template that deploya a website to s3 and a email server
+AWS cloudFront template to deploy a serverless website and email service to s3